KaotoIO/vscode-kaoto/README.md

 ## Prerequisites

-- `docker` must be available on system path
+- Must be running on Linux

 ## Features